madisonthantu/madisonthantu.github.io/_posts/weeks_3_4.md

 title: Weeks 3-4
 ---

-After surveying the field of RS literature, my research partner and I identified several RS properties that were of interest to us: diversity, user behavior homogenization, and user fairness.
+After surveying the field of RS literature, my research partner and I identified several phenomena of interest to us that existing literature has shown to emerge from RS models: specifically that of filter bubbles and user behavior homogenization.

 After the ideation phase, the next step was to outline our project design, during which we determined our:
 1. *Primary research questions*: